Washington State Department of Corrections: Cheryl Strange

 On April 29, 2021, Washington State Governor Jay Inslee appointed Cheryl Strange as the Washington DOC's first permanent female secretary.
 Prior to her appointment, Strange was Secretary of the Washington State Department of Social and Health Services.
 She had previously served as the CEO of Western State Hospital.
+After retiring from the DOC in January 2025, Strange spent a four month stint as Secretary of the Department of Social and Health Services at the request of Governor Bob Ferguson.

+Tim Lang

+On December 15, 2024, Governor-elect Bob Ferguson nominated Tim Lang to head WADOC after the retirement of Secretary Strange in January 2025.
+Previously, Tim Lang and Bob Fergusson worked together in the Washington State Attorney General's Office, With Bob Fergusson serving as Attorney General and Tim Lang leading the Corrections Division of the AGO.
+In his time as the head of the Corrections Division, Tim Lang was the lead counsel for WADOC during lawsuits and aided the department with legal inquiries.
+Tim Lang's appointment as WADOC Secretary was effective January 15, 2025.

 Staff

 Paramilitary culture

 WADOC is a paramilitary organization and values respect for chain of command and seniority.
-The department recruits much of its correctional staff from Joint Base Lewis–McChord career fairs.
+Custody ranks are modelled after military ranks.
+Officers are not given a rank, with Sergeants acting as the first line supervisors.
+Lieutenants are usually commanders of a shift, with them being regarded as more administrative than custody.
+Every level three custody facility has a Captain as the head of custody staff for the facility, with level two facilities having a Lieutenant as the head of custody staff.
+Some facilities, such as the Monroe Correctional Complex (MCC) has multiple Captains for the different units due to the size of the facility.

 Labor union

-Non-management positions in the Washington Department of Corrections are negotiated by the Teamsters Local 117 labor union.
+Non-management positions in the Washington Department of Corrections are negotiated by the Teamsters Local 117 labor union. and the Washington Federation of State Employees.

 Honor guard

 WADOC Honor Guard protocols are governed by WADOC Policy 870.440.
 Individual WADOC correctional facilities are not required to maintain an Honor Guard.
-As of 2013, only five of WADOC's 12 facilities maintained an active Honor Guard.
+As of 2013, only five of WADOC's 11 facilities maintained an active Honor Guard.
 Facility superintendents and Chiefs of Emergency Operation are responsible for selecting Honor Guard members and approving Honor Guard participation in local events.